ocaml/dune/doc/terminology.rst

    alias in all children directories recursively.
 Jbuilder defines the following standard aliases:

+   -  ``default`` which is the alias build by default when no targets are specified on the command line.
+See :ref:`default-alias` for details
    -  ``runtest`` which runs user defined tests
    -  ``install`` which depends on everything that should be installed
    -  ``doc``     which depends on the generated HTML